masc-ucsc/docs/docs/pyrope/04-variables.md

 synthesis flow to read timing delays.

+A key difference from attribute and tuple fields is that attributes are always compile time and the compiler flow has special meaning functionality for them.

-Pyrope does not specify the attributes, the compiler flow specifies them.
+Pyrope does not specify all the attributes, the compiler flow specifies them.
+There are some built-in required attributes like checking the number of bits.

 Reading attributes should not affect a logical equivalence check.
 Writing attributes can have a side-effect because it can change bits use for wrap/saturate or change pins like reset/clock in registers.
 Additionally, attributes can affect assertions, so they can stop/abort the compilation.

 The are three operations that can be done with attributes: set, check, read.